Yuma Aoyagi

-Yuma Aoyagi (青柳 優馬, Aoyagi Yūma) is a Japanese professional wrestler currently working for All Japan Pro Wrestling, where he is part of the stable Nextream.
-He is a two time AJPW All Asia Tag Team Champion, as well as a AJPW World Tag Team Champion.
-He is also the older brother of professional wrestler, Atsuki Aoyagi.
+Yuma Aoyagi (青柳 優馬, Aoyagi Yūma) is a Japanese professional wrestler working for All Japan Pro Wrestling.
+A member of the Zennichi Shin Jidai stable, he is a former Triple Crown Heavyweight Champion, a two-time All Asia Tag Team Champion, and a three-time AJPW World Tag Team Champion.
+He is also the older brother of professional wrestler and fellow AJPW signee Atsuki Aoyagi.

 Early life

 Yuma Aoyagi was born on November 2, 1995, in Matsumoto City, Nagano Prefecture of Japan.
-Up to Junior High School, Aoyagi would be playing soccer and watching professional wrestling on television and in live venues, along with his father who also was a pro wrestling fan.
+Up to Junior High School, Aoyagi would be playing volleyball and watching professional wrestling on television and in live venues, along with his father who also was a pro wrestling fan.
 While giving his high school exams at Tagawa High School in Nagano Prefecture, he would go from liking pro-wrestling to telling his parents that he was determined to become a pro wrestler.